kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject.md

 - Hazard.cs

 ###Prefabs: Inventory Display, Slot, Store, BtnAdd-Item
-After completing install of InventorySystem files from the UnityPackage listed above, then you can download and install the UnityPackage that includes the UI elements.
+After completing install, and configuration of InventorySystem files from the UnityPackage listed above, then you can download and install the UnityPackage that includes the UI elements.

 **Do not install the package below until you have completed reconfiguration for Inventory-System, detailed above. **